-Quantum of Solace continues the high octane adventures of James Bond in Casino Royale.
+Quantum of Solace continues the adventures of James Bond after Casino Royale.
 Betrayed by Vesper, the woman he loved, 007 fights the urge to make his latest mission personal.
-Pursuing his determination to uncover the truth, Bond and M interrogate Mr White who reveals the organization which blackmailed Vesper is far more complex and dangerous than anyone had imagined.
+Pursuing his determination to uncover the truth, Bond and M interrogate Mr. White, who reveals that the organization that blackmailed Vesper is far more complex and dangerous than anyone had imagined.

 The Journey to Skyfall ends with the 22nd James Bond film, Quantum of Solace!

 When talking about the issues with Quantum of Solace, many people like to say that this film isn't very Bondlike, and that it's more Jason Bourne.
 I can't help but disagree.
 The thing keeping Quantum of Solace from reaching the heights of greatness is that it's too much like a Bond film, just with the Craig grit attached.

 What do I mean by that?
 Well... this film has too much damn action scenes.
 That wouldn't normally be a complaint, but for a film that relies itself on being an emotional epilogue to Casino Royale's story, it doesn't give us time…